Page 4 – A Collection of Her Most Famous Songs

-Page Four – A Collection of Her Most Famous Songs is a Patti Page LP album, issued by Mercury Records as catalog number MG-20101 in 1957.
+Page 4 – A Collection of Her Most Famous Songs is a compilation album by Patti Page.
+It was released in February 1956 on Mercury Records and distributed as a vinyl LP.

 This was the final album in a series of four, titled "Page 1" to "Page 4".

 Billboard welcomed the album saying: 'The fourth LP in Patti Page’s “Page” series should be another steady seller for the thrush and, as always, a big favorite with deejays.
 The photogenic lark gives the cover considerable display value, while her creamy vocal talents are heard to fine advantage on such nostalgic standards as “Happiness Is a Thing Called Joe,” “There Will Never Be Another You” and her old hit single “I Went to Your Wedding.”'